 To Import from China Why Do I Need to Know Incoterms?

 Communicating with Chinese factories can sometimes be a difficult process and although many have excellent English language skills, there is still much room for misunderstanding.

 Incotems help buyers and sellers alike, giving clarity over shipping terms and responsibilities.
 This allows buyers to import from China with greater confidence that both parties understand the terms of the trade with regards to shipping, insurance and when the goods officially change hands.

 The word ‘incoterms’ is a shortened form of ‘International Commercial Terms’.
 They’re an international standard for describing who is responsible for what at various stages of the production and shipping process, and have existed in various forms since 1936.

 Incoterms allow both sides of a deal to communicate clearly about shipping terms and responsibilities.
-The current set has been in place since 2010, and the 11 different options are well-documented by Wikipedia, so we won’t go into detail about them here.
+The current set has been in place since 2010, and the 11 different options are well-documented by our friends at Incodocs.com, so we won’t go into detail about them here.